rbbostelmann/CS50x/README.md

 #### Aim:
 Write a program that implements a substitution cipher.
 #### General comments:<br>
 <p>Maybe it's just me, but I found this to be an insanely cool project!
-It made me look for ways to work with different data types (just as Caesar did, but I started with this one) and made me feel legitmately more competent by the end.
-It requires a higher level of organization than the one I was used to, so that's another plus.
-I do wish the problem set page held your hand a little bit more, as it did in Caesar, but it was ultimately a fun challenge.</p>
+It made me look for ways to work with different data types (just as Caesar did, but I started with this one) and made me feel more competent by the end.
+It requires a higher level of organization than I was used to, so that's another plus.
+I wish the problem set page held your hand a little bit more, as it did in Caesar, but it was ultimately a fun challenge.</p>
 <h4> Main challenges:</h4>
-<p>With all that said, in no moment this problem came across as easy, and I struggled to find a way to work with the ASCII values at the very end.
+<p>With all that said, at no moment did this problem come across as easy, and I struggled to find a way to work with the ASCII values at the very end.
 I began with a misguided intention of implementing arrays instead of understanding that they were already in use (since a string is an array of characters).
 All's well that ends well.</p>

 </details>